 3. When is the best time to travel to Rajasthan in India?

 Just like in Europe, India has 4 seasons.
 These are only classified slightly differently.
 It is winter in January and February and summer from March to May.
 Summer is followed by a monsoon season from June to September.
 From October to December there is a post monsoon season.
-The best travel time for a Rajasthan trip is estimated from November to February.
+Rajasthan is definetely one of the best places in Asia to visit in December or January or even Februari.

 We traveled to Rajasthan during the Christmas period in winter.
 When we consulted the temperatures a week before departure, we saw mild temperatures during the day with a maximum of 25 ° C and cold nights around the freezing point.
 We assumed that bringing a warm sweater would be enough, since we spent the night in different accommodations and didn’t intend to dive in the nightlife.
 But wrong thinking!